Rutherford Falls: Premise

 The series is a comedy about two lifelong friends and fellow museum curators, Nathan Rutherford (Ed Helms) and Reagan Wells (Jana Schmieding), whose relationship is tested when a crisis hits their fictional small town.
 After the mayor decides to move a statue of Nathan's ancestor (the town founder) because drivers keep hitting it, Nathan embarks on a quixotic campaign to keep the statue in place.

 Reagan has to juggle loyalty to her friend and to her people, the Minishonka Nation.
-She wants to develop a cultural center to highlight their history, and Nathan's ancestor is notorious for having driven her people off of their ancestral land centuries earlier.
+She wants to develop a cultural center to highlight their history, and Nathan's ancestor is notorious for having driven her people from their ancestral land centuries earlier.

 Terry Thomas (Michael Greyeyes) is the CEO of the casino that provides most of the Minishonka Nation's finances; a natural-born schemer, he seeks to use Reagan and others as pawns in his desire to gain more political and financial power for his tribe.

 The show uses humor, jokes, and irony to highlight the biases that are present in today's society surrounding Native Americans.
 The show uses a marginalized community and a white community to compare and contrast society's view on their heritage and preservation throughout its entirety.
 While hard-hitting topics are presented throughout the show, an overarching sense of comedy, irony, and light-heartedness is evident from the beginning.